betsalel-williamson/Fossil-SCM-How-To/README.md

 This branch is created from any point in trunk.
 It has all of the features we need.
 Naming convetion should be: Features Timestamp

 ## release
 This branch is created from a test branch once testing has been developed.
+It is merged back to trunk once all tests pass.

 ![Image of Branching](https://github.com/betsalel-williamson/Fossil-SCM-How-To/blob/main/fossil-example-branch.png)